nguuuquaaa/Awoken-Belphegor/FUTURE_PLAN.md

 No more `bel say some shitty stuff` -> Enter.
 It's now `/say` -> select Belphegor from the list of 412412984565464 bots with the same `say` command -> `some shitty stuff` -> Enter.

-Since these slash commands have different interface than message commands, which means I have a lot of rewriting to process, so I may as well remake Belphegor from scratch (holy shit) (actually I'll still copy old codes over so it's not exactly *from scratch*).
+Since these slash commands have different interface than message commands, I will need a lot of rewriting to process, so may as well remake Belphegor from scratch (holy shit) (actually I'll still copy old codes over so it's not exactly *from scratch*).

 So here's the plan for now:
 1. Since Otogi is already EoS, may as well not keep the commands anymore.
 The bot name/avatar and old repo is enough to remind everyone of the game.